aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 to add Kubernetes resources to this cluster using Helm.

-The following example will install the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) to you cluster using Helm.
+The following example will install the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) to your cluster using Helm.

 ```ts
 // option 1: use a construct